vishal-git/book-reccos/README.md

 ## 3(a): Keyword search.

+Let's start with a simple keyword-based search first.
 In Weaviate, we can perform a keyword search using "BM25 (Best match 25)" algorithm.
 This algorithm has some limitations -- namely, it doesn't consider semantic meanings and its heavy reliance on term frequency -- but we will try it as our first shot at getting some book recommendations from the vector database.

 > Suggested Reading: Check out [this article](https://medium.com/@evertongomede/understanding-the-bm25-ranking-algorithm-19f6d45c6ce) on BM25.

+Here's the code that performs this keyword-based search:

 <img src='./misc/code_keyword_search.png' width=450>

+We are looking for up to three recommendations based on the search keyword 'magic'.
+We look for this keyword in the `description` field.
+And we aks the query to return three fields: `title`, `genre`, and `description`.
+We also ask for an additional attribute called `score`, aka the search similarity score.
+Feel free to change the keyword and play around with it a little.

 You can run this script by using the following command: